MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Does your chess game make a recursive deep_dup to validate moves without modifying the game state?
 * Do your chess pieces inherit from a Slideable and Steppable class?

+When answering these questions, the key is to point out features you built that went above and beyond the basic requirements.
+On your resume, you'll use these features as bullet points.
+Consider the following

+*Built a Ruby on Rail and Javascript app*

+vs

+*Custom authentication using BCrypt overrides User#password= method to store secret hash instead of plain text.*

+In the first example, the quality of the site being described is ambiguous.
+The second example describes a specific feature that makes the site sound intesting, and suggests a that the designer is a capable developer.

 *Caution:*